andresmontoyab/React/README.md

 ### getDerivedStateFromProps-updating

-Also at updates the getDerivedStateFromProps method is called.
+after an updates the getDerivedStateFromProps method is called.
 This is the first method that is called when a component gets updated.

 This will be a safer alternative to the previous lifecycle method componentWillReceiveProps().